 You may have seen a lot of these articles in your grandmother’s house or in your native village sometimes.
 But what this place brings out is the immense amount of artwork hidden in these modest pieces of everyday use.
 It will also make you think, why we have moved away from such beautiful living to an absolute mechanical living.
 Where everything we use is more or less a mass commodity.
 With no distinction attached to the owner.

 Next is the textile museum, which displays various textiles of India.
 Textiles gamut like silks, weaves, embroideries, stitches, colors and prints.
 The Saris from various places have been artistically displayed in glass panels.
 You would have seen most of these things, if nowhere else, at least in wedding functions you would have attended.
 The museum brings all of them together in front of your eyes.
 You can see the minute differences in them.
 And appreciate the tapestry of color and style.
 There can be more styles that can be added to this museum.
 That’s what I think and I am not an expert in textiles.
 When you are there, do take notice of the massive door of this museum.

 Between the museums at Anandgram, there is a small pond like stair walled structure, with benches scattered here and there for you to sit and feel the place.
 They have a small residential complex for artists and intellectuals to live here for a maximum period of 3 months.
 And pursue their creative interests.
 There are regular ceramics and pottery classes that are conducted which are open to anyone for a basic course.
 This museum set has been in existence for almost 25 years now.
 Many do not seem to know about it.
 Entry to the museum is free and it is open from 10:00 AM to 5:00 PM.

 I would definitely recommend Anandgram for a visit to all Dilliwallas and visitors.

-Recommend you to read following Places to Visit in Delhi on my Travel Blog.
+Recommend you to read following travel blog on places to Visit in Delhi.